LooseMarek/ViewFactory/README.md

 ### Elevation

-Elevation is predefine dimention recommended to use for elevating any views as per [material.io](https://material.io/design/environment/elevation.html#default-elevations).
+The elevation is predefined dimension recommended to use for elevating any views as per [material.io](https://material.io/design/environment/elevation.html#default-elevations).

 ```
 public enum Elevation {